apoorvaanand1998/chaoss-microtasks/Microtask3/readme.md

 7) Some of the git commands used are:

 - git clone - Clones a repository into a newly created directory, creates remote-tracking branches for each branch in the cloned repository (visible using git branch -r), and creates and checks out an initial branch that is forked from the cloned repository's currently active branch.
 With the --bare option, a bare git repository is made.
-That is, instead of creating <directory> and placing the administrative files in <directory>/.git, make the <directory> itself the $GIT_DIR.
+That is, instead of creating directory and placing the administrative files in directory/.git, make the directory itself the $GIT_DIR.
 No checkout of head is done.

     When this option is used, neither remote-tracking branches nor the related configuration variables are created.
 A 'tracking branch' in Git is a local branch that is connected to a remote branch.
 When you push and pull on that branch, it automatically pushes and pulls to the remote branch that it is connected with.
 The --bare option is used (among other reasons) because perceval has no use for the local tracking branches.
+That means, no "reading" operations can be performed, like checkout, as there is no working tree.

 - git log - Shows the commit logs.
 The command takes options applicable to the git rev-list command to control what is shown and how, and options applicable to the git diff-* commands to control how the changes each commit introduces are shown.